conoro/hugo.conoroneill.net/content/post/creating-a-valid-ops-file-in-json-format-for-minecraft-179.md

 That should be all you need.
 Leave a comment if any problems with it.

-*This Post is no longer accurate.
+*This Post is no longer relevant.
 Please do not follow the instructions here.*